 Kaptain K. Rool is King K. Rool in a pirate costume, not his brother.

 Baby Mario's trophy shows him wearing overalls, despite the description saying he "lacks" them.
+He is only seen without overalls in the Yoshi's Island series.

 One could make a Drinking Game out of how many times Melee's trophies got the "origin game" of a character or item wrong.